A Country Finds Its Voice

 Revolutionary sentiment was not confined to grievances.
 Even in the routine proclamation of Thanksgiving, an annual notice dating to 1676, anti-monarchial sentiment is evident.

 Pre-1775 declarations, such as this one by Spencer Phips, lieutenant governor and commander in chief of Massachusetts, issued Dec.
-4, 1755, prominently mention the king.
+4, 1755, prominently mentions the King.

 Later declarations replace the king with the "Almighty."